Household appliances bring our lives such comfort and convenience, it's hard to imagine a world without them.

-In appliance technician training, students learn about the electrical, electronic and plumbing aspects related to the job, and acquire thorough safety and power-tools instruction.
+In appliance technician training, students learn about the electrical, electronic, and plumbing aspects related to the job, and get thorough training in safety and the use of power tools.

 Although these job titles may sound very similar, domestic appliance technicians have a very different focus than appliance service technicians.

-The major difference is that the domestic appliance technicians work primarily with gas-fired appliances like furnaces, hot water heaters, boilers and some types of refrigerators.
+The major difference is that domestic appliance technicians work primarily with gas-fired appliances like:

 Although newer gas ranges and other appliances use innovative electric parts and sensors to make them much safer and more efficient than older models, they are still relatively complex to repair.